sonots/fluent-plugin-record-reformer/README.md

 - keep_keys

-    You may use with `renew_record true`.
-Specify record keys to be kept by a string separated by , (comma) like
+    You may want to remain some record fields although you specify `renew_record true`.
+Then, specify record keys to be kept by a string separated by , (comma) like

         keep_keys message,foo